medslt/todo-list/README.md

 • What technical and functional assumptions did you make when implementing your solution?
   - split the logic into small components
-  - manage the state in one place (App.tsx) and share the data and action between the other component
+  - manage the state in one place (App.tsx) and share the data and actions between the other components